MicrosoftDocs/m365copilot-docs/docs/plugins-are-apps.md

 For an example of a manifest, including how features such as tabs are defined, see the manifest used in the [Teams Toolkit Todo List sample](https://github.com/OfficeDev/TeamsFx-Samples/blob/v2.4.0/todo-list-with-Azure-backend-M365/appPackage/manifest.json), which also shows how easy it is to define an app that extends across the Microsoft 365 ecosystem of apps.

-For detailed manifest guidance, see the [app manifest](/microsoftteams/platform/resources/schema/manifest-schema) schema documentation.
+For more information, see [app manifest schema](/microsoftteams/platform/resources/schema/manifest-schema).

 #### Tools and libraries

 The Teams Toolkit for Visual Studio Code makes it simple to get started with app development for Microsoft Teams and now Copilot plugins for Microsoft 365 as well.
 You can start a project directly from samples and templates for common line-of-business app scenarios, as well as run and debug to Microsoft 365 apps.
 At the same time, many logistical tasks such as app registration, configuration, and deployment are streamlined for you.
-To learn more, see [Teams Toolkit overview](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals).
+For more information, see [Teams Toolkit overview](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals).

 Teams Toolkit appears within Visual Studio Code as an extension.
 After you install Teams Toolkit, it opens within the Visual Studio Code window and provides easy access to documentation, how-to guides, app creation, and samples.